Amphibious Assault Ship Project: Concept

-According to the Direction générale de l'Armement (DGA), as well as the French newspaper La Tribune, the Royal Canadian Navy had shown "strong interest" in purchasing two Mistral-class amphibious assault ships from France.
+According to the Direction générale de l'Armement (DGA), as well as the French newspaper La Tribune, the Royal Canadian Navy had shown "strong interest" in purchasing two Mistral-class amphibious assault Landing Helicopter Dock (LHD)] from France.
 A Mistral-class ship can carry a significantly large military force with equipment and vehicles in "fighting order", enabling the Canadian Forces to face armed opposition ashore.

 As conceived, the Amphibious Assault Ship Project envisioned a ship that could carry personnel and equipment that could rapidly disembark in waves using landing craft and/or helicopters such as the CH-47 Chinook.
 The ship would be able to disembark personnel and equipment, and support to them in the face of armed opposition.
 The warship could also be used in support of humanitarian operations since it would have a large hospital on board designed for treating combat casualties.
 The ship will be able to carry a battalion-size able to conduct noncombatant evacuation operation around the world.